adyilam/adyilam/README.md

 ### Hi there 👋

-I'm a Software Engineer , MSc in Computer Science from MIU!
+I'm a Software Engineer , MSc in Computer Science from MIU.

 🌱 I'm currently learning and expermenting on AI and ML